awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/getting-started.md

 ## Prerequisites<a name="getting-started-prerequisites"></a>

-Before you can use AWS Elemental MediaConnect, you need an AWS account and the appropriate permissions to access, view, and edit AWS Elemental MediaConnect components\.
+Before you can use AWS Elemental MediaConnect, you need an AWS account and the appropriate permissions to access, view, and edit MediaConnect components\.
 Complete the steps in [Setting Up AWS Elemental MediaConnect](setting-up.md), and then return to this tutorial\.

 ## Step 1: Access AWS Elemental MediaConnect<a name="getting-started-access-console"></a>